Counselling at Victoria School

 • If you’ve not done well, talk to your teachers, parents or school counsellor

-• Share how you feel - identify your mistakes, reflect on what you can do to improve
+• Share how you feel - identify your mistakes, reflect on what you can

 • Be gracious to and patient with yourself